AnandRiftYT/VectorX_Benchmarker/README.md

 ### [📥 Download Latest Release](https://github.com/AnandRiftYT/VectorX_Benchmarker/releases/latest)

+# If You Are On ARCH Linux You Can Use "yay -S vectorx-bin"  to install it and then type "vectorx" to run it.

 ### 🛠️ Installation
 1. Download the .zip file for your respective OS from **Releases** Folder